RAF Dishforth

 Royal Air Force Dishforth or more simply RAF Dishforth is a former Royal Air Force station near Thirsk in North Yorkshire, England.
 Opened in 1936, the base was used as a bomber airfield during the Second World War with both British and Canadian squadrons flying missions from the airfield.
-After the war, the base was used by various squadrons and training units before being disposed of in 1992 and handed over to the Army Air Corps.
+After the war, the base was used by various squadrons and training units before being disposed of in 1992 and handed over to the Army Air Corps, becoming Dishforth Airfield.